-Validate requests: You should never receive a phone call from someone asking you to make a payment.
-If you do, independently source the contact details of the person they’re claiming to be (don’t rely on a number they give you) and wait at least 5 minutes before calling back to check the initial call was authentic.
+Validate requests: You should never receive a phone call from your bank, the Police or other trusted organisations asking you to make a payment.
+If you do receive such a call from an organisation you normally do business with and do owe funds to, independently source the contact details of the person they’re claiming to be (don’t rely on a number they give you) and wait at least 5 minutes before calling back to check the initial call was authentic.
 Similarly, if you receive an email asking for payment or notifying you of a change in bank details, get in touch with a contact you know using independently sourced details and check the request was genuine.
 Email addresses can be impersonated and made to look like they’re from a genuine contact.

 Be cautious against impersonators: Sometimes a fraudster might attempt to impersonate someone within your business who has the authority to request payments, or potentially a trusted contact such as a bank.
 Take the time to make sure callers are who they say they are and be wary of caller displays on your phone.
 Fraudsters can and do use systems to display a number that may be known to you, for example your bank’s or someone within your business.
 Be wary of callers asking you to allow access to your computer systems.
 Generally no one should call you and ask for access.
 Again independently check before progressing.